Chicago/predicting-e-coli-concentrations/README.md

 ### Packrat

 Some users have reported difficulty compiling R packages `data.table` and `rgdal` from source code on some systems, especially Mac OS X. `Packrat` will fail to complete loading all packages if any single package fails to compile.
 If you are having difficulty with a specific package, try removing the entry for the package in the file `packrat/packrat.lock`.
-Then once `Packrat` completes installing all the other packages, install the missing package as you normnally would outside `Packrat`.
+Then once `Packrat` completes installing all the other packages, install the missing package as you normally would outside `Packrat`.